swcarpentry/git-novice/episodes/03-create.md

 fatal: Not a git repository (or any of the parent directories): .git
 ```

-Actually, if you do this using `{usethis}` within the `cases` repository, you will get this message:
+Actually, if you try to create a new project using `{usethis}` within the `cases` repository, you will get this message:

 ```r
 usethis::create_project(path = "interventions")